 The Company estimates the source of its distributions as required by Section 19(a) of the 1940 Act.
 On a quarterly basis, for any payment of dividends estimated to be paid from any other source other than net investment income accrued for current period or certain cumulative periods based on the Section 19(a) requirement, the Company posts a Section 19(a) notice through the Depository Trust Company's Legal Notice System and its website, as well as sends its registered stockholders a printed copy of such notice along with the dividend payment.
 The estimates of the source of the distribution are interim estimates based on GAAP that are subject to revision, and the exact character of the distributions for tax purposes cannot be determined until the final books and records are finalized for the calendar year.
 Therefore, these estimates are made solely in order to comply with the requirements of Section 19(a) of the 1940 Act and should not be relied upon for tax reporting or any other purposes and could differ significantly from the actual character of distributions for tax purposes.
-For the \$0.10 dividend paid on July 7, 2021, the Company noted that approximately \$0.07 was from net investment income and approximately \$0.03 was estimated to be a return of capital.
+For the \$0.10 dividend paid on October 6, 2021, the Company posted a Section 19(a) notice with an estimate that approximately \$0.08 was from net investment income and approximately \$0.02 was estimated to be a return of capital.
+Based on GAAP results, including the hypothetical liquidation basis gain incentive accrual (see Note 3 to the consolidated financial statements), for the three months ended September 30, 2021, approximately \$0.07 was from net investment income and approximately \$0.03 was estimated to be a return of capital.
 For Consolidated Statements of Changes in Net Assets, sources of distribution to stockholders will be adjusted on an annual basis, if necessary, and calculated in accordance with federal income tax regulations.